lgajo/cv/content/publication/zappala-2024-gender/index.md

 ---
-title: 'The dynamics of leadership and success in software development teams'
+title: 'Gender disparities in the dissemination and acquisition of scientific knowledge'

 authors:
 - Chiara Zappalà